Indonesia Institute of the Arts Yogyakarta

-The Indonesia Institute of the Arts, Yogyakarta (Institut Seni Indonesia Yogyakarta, ISI Yogyakarta) is a state-owned college in Bantul Regency, Special Region of Yogyakarta, Indonesia.
+The Indonesia Institute of the Arts Yogyakarta (Institut Seni Indonesia Yogyakarta, ISI Yogyakarta) is a state-owned college in Bantul Regency, Special Region of Yogyakarta, Indonesia.
 It teaches visual, performing, and media arts in traditional Indonesian and modern international styles.
 ISI Yogyakarta was ranked number one in Indonesia on the QS World's Top Performing Arts Schools in 2022.
+It was founded in 1984 with the merger of the Indonesian College of Fine Arts, the Indonesian Academy of Music, and the Indonesian Dance Academy.

 History

+The fine arts program of the ISI Yogyakarta has its roots in the Indonesian Academy of Fine Arts (Indonesian: Akademi Seni Rupa Indonesia; ASRI) which was established by governmental decree on December 15, 1949 and inaugurated on January 15, 1950.
+This fine arts school was re-named the Indonesian College of Fine Arts (Indonesian: Sekolah Tinggi Seni Rupa Indonesia; known as STSRI); although its former name was still often used by the public.

+The music program of the ISI Yogyakarta has its beginnings in the Indonesian Music School (Indonesian: Sekolah Musik Indonesia; known as SMI) which was established in 1952.
+The SMI became the Indonesian Academy of Music (Indonesian: Akademi Musik Indonesia; known as AMI) in 1961.

+The origins of the dance program at the ISI Yogyakarta began with the Indonesian Dance Conservatory (Indonesian: Konservatori Tari Indonesia; KONRI) which was founded in 1961.
+This organization became the Indonesian Dance Academy (Indonesian: Akademi Seni Tari Indonesia; known as ASTI) in 1963.

-ISI Yogyakarta was founded on 23 July 1984, replacing ASRI Arts Academy (founded in 1950), AMI Music Academy (founded in 1952), and ASTI Dance Academy (founded in 1961).
-It became the largest arts institution in the nation.
+The ISI Yogyakarta was founded on 23 July 1984 with the merger of the STSRI, the AMI, and the ASTI.

 Administration

 The Minister of National Education directly appoints its governing board, including president, vice-presidents, and deans.
 The institute delegates authority to the Senate, composed of professors, faculty members, and top administrative offices, who define the institute policy as a whole, determines and supervises courses and curricula, advises the administrators on budgets, faculty appointments, and promotions.